National Basketball League (Australia): Uniforms

 Since the 2020–21 season, Champion has supplied the uniforms for all teams in the NBL.

 City Round

 With the introduction of First Ever as uniform supplier in 2018, the NBL announced the "City" round.
 During this annual round, all teams wear limited edition jerseys which are specific to the city of their team.

 Indigenous Round

 In December 2018, the Illawarra Hawks and Sydney Kings wore Indigenous based jerseys to celebrate "the rich Indigenous culture within basketball as a whole."

 After this successful launch, the NBL announced that in the 2019–20 season all teams would be competing in an Indigenous round.

 Honours

 List of champions

+The Perth Wildcats have the most championships with 10 NBL Finals wins.
+Melbourne United and the Sydney Kings have the second- and third-most, respectively, with six and five titles.

+Current teams that have no NBL Finals appearances: